Coke withdraws from group that backs Stand Your Ground law

 “The legislators often have an idea, a concept or a thought and they go to ALEC to implement that thought,” said Victor Schwartz, a Washington lawyer and lobbyist who serves as co-chairman of the ALEC task force on civil justice.
 He was not speaking as an ALEC spokesman.

-The investment firm Walden Asset Management in Boston gave a tally of a dozen large companies earlier this week that recently agreed to make new disclosures around their lobbying efforts, including: Coke, General Electric Co and Johnson & Johnson.

-In a letter to ColorOfChange dated January 25, 2012, PepsiCo told Robinson the company had decided to drop its decade-long membership in ALEC after its membership expired.
+In a letter to ColorOfChange dated January 25, 2012, PepsiCo told Robinson the company had decided to drop its decade-long membership in ALEC.

-“We review all organizations in which we have membership each year to assure they serve a critical purpose for PepsiCo and its priorities,” Paul Boykas, vice president of public policy and government affairs said in the letter.

 Robinson said Coca-Cola made its decision on Wednesday after ColorOfChange posted a Web page criticizing Coca-Cola’s continued support of ALEC.
 Robinson said the Web page was up for eight hours before ColorOfChange removed it based on Coca-Cola’s change of heart.